2022 Sydney to Hobart Yacht Race: Line Honours

-– Enterprise Next Generation were given a 120 minute redress to be subtracted off their elapsed time under RRS 62 by the International Jury after their provided assistance to Koa who lost her rudder on the second day of the race.
+– Enterprise Next Generation were given a 120 minutes redress to be subtracted off their elapsed time under RRS 62 by the International Jury after their provided assistance to Koa who lost her rudder on the second day of the race.

-– XS Moment BNMH were given a 2 hour penalty to be added onto their elapsed time by the International Jury due to breaching RRS Part 2 in a collision with Chutzpah at the start of the race in Sydney Harbour.
+– XS Moment BNMH were given a 120 minutes penalty to be added onto their elapsed time by the International Jury due to breaching RRS Part 2 in a collision with Chutzpah at the start of the race in Sydney Harbour.

-– Gunshot were given a 40 minute penalty to be added onto their elapsed time by the International Jury due to failing to maintain a continuous listening watch on the race radio frequencies for the duration of their race as required by Sailing Instruction 31.4 (Radio Transmissions).
+– Gunshot were given a 40 minutes penalty to be added onto their elapsed time by the International Jury due to failing to maintain a continuous listening watch on the race radio frequencies for the duration of their race as required by Sailing Instruction 31.4 (Radio Transmissions).